+Purchase Transactions

-Purchase Transactions Purchase transactions that must be disclosed include: Individual purchases involving an asset listed above in which the transaction amount exceeds \$1,000.
-Reinvestment of income (such as dividends or interest) in a reportable asset in which the amount of the reinvestment transaction exceeds \$1,000.
+Purchase transactions that must be disclosed include:

+- Individual purchases involving an asset listed above in which the transaction amount exceeds \$1,000. - Reinvestment of income (such as dividends or interest) in a reportable asset in which the amount of the reinvestment transaction exceeds \$1,000.

-Sales Transactions Individual sales involving an asset in which the transaction amount exceeds \$1,000.
+Sales Transactions Sale transactions that must be disclosed include: Individual sales involving an asset in which the transaction amount exceeds \$1,000.
+Where only a portion of an asset is sald to go half of your shares in Maga.
 Where only a portion of an asset is sold (e.g., half of your shares in Mega Corporation), please check the "Partial Sale" box on the PTR.
-Exchange Transactions Exchange transactions are somewhat rare and refer only to a limited set of circumstances that involves the exchange of stock certificates following the purchase of one company by another, a merger of two companies, or a spin-off of one company from another.
+Exchange Exchange transactions are somewhat rare and refer only to a limited set of Transactions circumstances that involves the exchange of stock certificates following the purchase of one company by another, a merger of two companies, or a spin-off of one company from another.
 Exchanges are only reportable when the original stock owned is surrendered for new stock.
-Please consult with Committee staff for further guidance.
+Please consult with the Committee for further guidance.